 Most parents understand the importance of nurturing independence.
 This is particularly important when it comes to learning.
 One of the most important tasks we assign to children is that of acquiring the information that will prepare them for life.
 Parents are told to sit with their children, read with their children, help them with their homework.
 This is sound advice.

 However, some children quickly learn that they can avoid struggle by asking for help.
-This may not seem like a significant problem, but a pattern can develop in which children turn to parents for help more and more often.
+This may not seem like a significant problem, but a pattern can develop in which children turn to their parents for help more and more often.
 There’s something wrong if you’re putting more effort into their schoolwork than they are.

 The Dependent Student